3 Resources to Advance Your Clinical Skills

 Resource 1: Online Continuing Education

 Over the past two years, there’s been a sharp increase in demand for online continuing education in every field, from nursing to physical and occupational therapy and beyond.
-That’s because travel restrictions and in-person gathering limitations have forced us clinicians to get creative as we seek to satisfy continuing education requirements.
+That’s because travel restrictions and in-person gathering limitations have forced we clinicians to get creative as we seek to satisfy continuing education requirements.

 One of the ways I’ve been able to keep up with my education hours is by completing physical therapy continuing education courses online through MedBridge Education.
 Your employer may offer access to a similar online learning platform, so be sure to inquire about this at your next review to maximize any continuing education budget they have set aside.
+Club Staffing even offers FREE CEU courses to travelers!

 But taking a course isn’t your only option.
 Check out your state’s continuing education requirements, and you may be surprised by the number of ways you can fulfill your CEUs without stepping into a classroom.